nspi/vbcg/README.md

 `cd src;` `python main.py`

 ## Todo
+- Update to Python 3 and current versions of all modules
 - Add more functions, options, and our algorithm from ISMRM 2015 [6]

-- Update to Python 3 and current versions of all modules
+- Add videos recorded under ideal conditions that can be used as reference

 ## Contact
 Nicolai Spicher ([http://fh-dortmund.de/spicher](http://fh-dortmund.de/spicher))